 How To Be An Ally

-Our How to be an Ally campaign was launched in response to the wave of Black Lives Matter protests that followed the death of George Floyd.
-Wanting to support those affected and looking for guidance, we collaborated with All Black Lives Bristol to provide a safe space for White people to ask questions and gain tips and advice on being an ally to Black people.
+Interculture wanted to support those affected and looking for guidance and so collaborated with All Black Lives Bristol to provide a safe space to ask questions, gain tips and advice on being an ally to Black people.

 Over 200 individuals in the Bristol area have already taken part and received allyship training.

 The 4th edition of part 1: Allyship Introduction, takes place on the 15th October as part of our Black History Month programme.